gipi/blog/_drafts/reversing-usb-update-process.md

 number via the messages that presents to the user and so you can create a wonderful enum :)

 Also there are pieces of the interfaces that are set, like the PNGs etc...

+## USB

+The mechanism that the application uses to update the firmware is by a custom ``USB`` protocolo on top of the mass storage

+## Flash

+It's better to knwo the underlying techniology, for example at ``0x00416240`` there is a routine that checks for ``0xff``

+## bare metal execution

+the piece of the OTA contains piece of code

+remember to set the correct address mapping before analyze them in ghidra